G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Affine Schubert varieties and monodromy

 \begin{remark} There is a formula for the tangent space to $\Gr_{G}^{\leq \mu}$ at $[ u^{-\mu'} ]$ in terms of affine Demazure modules in characteristic 0 due to Kumar \cite{kumar96} for Kac--Moody groups.
 It is unclear to us whether this formula holds in characteristic $p$ and so we opted to prove the upper bound directly. \end{remark}

-\begin{remark} If $k$ has characteristic $p$ and $G = \GL_n$ the hypothesis that $p \nmid n$ is not needed.
+\begin{remark} If $k$ has characteristic $p$ and $G = \GL_n$ the hypothesis that $p \nmid n$ (so $Z^{\der} = \mu_n$ is \'{e}tale) is not needed.
 We can argue directly, without reducing to checking the second item for adjoint case, by considering the action of $T$ on the standard representation.
 The key is the elementary observation that if $\mu$ is the cocharacter given by the $n$-tuple of integers $(a_1,\ldots, a_n)$ then the standard representation has height in $[\min_i a_i, \max_i a_i]$, while $h_\mu = \max_i a_i - \min_i a_i$. \end{remark}